bipinbaj/izzitmusic/README.md

-# izzitmusic
+# punjabijunction
-izzit music is a music company website
+it is a punjabi website